stand-treescapes/stand-treescapes.github.io/02people.md

 <!-- ## Partners -->

 ## Expert Advisory Group
-We're delighted to have the support of the following people on our Expert Advisory Group:
+We're delighted to have the support of the following experts, who will provide technical and policy-related oversight to the project:
 * Clare Pinches (Natural England)
 * Clare Williams (Defra)
 * Eleanor Tew (Forestry England)